joaohutner/OS_Memory_Allocation_Simulator/README.md

 # OS_Memory_Allocation_Simulator

+The alocation algorithm is "First Fit".

+Obs: Don't choose a big memory size and process size (like 400mb or so) cause of screen size limitations.

-Programa criado para a disciplina de Sistemas Operacionais pela Universidade do Vale do Itajaí.
+University: Universidade do Vale do Itajaí.

+Software created for the OS subject.

-Criado por: João Victor Santos Hütner
+Dev: João Victor Santos Hütner

-Data: 26/05/2020
+Date: 26/05/2020